 Student Health Insurance

 If your request is approved, the health insurance fee may be refunded.
 This will result in no health insurance coverage for the entire semester.
-Contact Wardenburg Health Services, 303-492-5107, if you wish to remain insured or have questions.
+Contact Wardenburg Health Services, 303-492-5107, if you want to stay insured or have questions.

 Financial aid can be affected and even reversed by dropping classes or withdrawing.
 If you received financial aid during the eligible semester, contact the Office of Financial Aid at 303-492-5091 to determine how withdrawing and disputing your account will affect your financial aid status.